 - The Sutra Service is followed by a five minutes of walking meditation.
 Individuals needing to go to the restroom or to leave are encouraged to do so during the walking meditation period so as to minimize disturbances during the sutra service or sitting meditation.

 - Next we will have one or more 25-minute periods of sitting meditation, alternating with 5 minutes of walking meditation.

 - During one or more of the sitting periods, there may be an opportunity to have a private interview (dokusan) with a Zen teacher.
 These are opportunities to ask questions about Zen practice, most particularly focusing on your own experiences.
-(For more info about students, teachers, and these interviews, you might listen to this podcast.)

 - One sitting period (often the second) may be replaced by a Dharma Talk by one of our teachers, followed by a Dharma Discussion.

 - The sit ends with a short chant and 3 standing or full bows and one more chant.

 - Often, a Closing Circle will give people a chance to introduce themselves and share a few words.

 In your orientation you will be shown how to do seated and walking meditation, and how to follow along with the practice including full or standing bows.

 In addition to the introduction of the sitting postures (on a chair, on a bench, cross-legged), newcomers will notice that there seems to be numerous rules for how to do everything—don't worry about this at all!
 It is true; there are a lot of rules.
 The purpose of these rules is so that during services people don't have to think about what to do—another way to help still the mind.
 Of course, for newcomers, these many rules don't have the same effect.
 Do not worry about them for now.
 Everything is done slowly.
 Just imitate the people who seem to know what they are doing.

 If you have any questions, please get in touch.